ni/design-system/app/_elements/tips.md

 ![Alt text](../../images/elements/tips/tips-highlight-execution.svg)

 Don't rely solely on what other controls are using.
-Just because other elements are using an tooltip or infotip it isn't required that your tip use the same implementation.
+Just because other elements are using a tooltip or infotip it isn't required that your tip use the same implementation.
 The part to keep consistent is providing the appropriate amount of information for the user.